 When your vape tastes like metal, you’ll know because it may leave a weird aftertaste, too.
 Brand new disposable coils or RTA coils often taste a bit metallic anyway for a while, though thankfully, the tang doesn’t tend to last.

 Why does my vape taste like metal?

-Your vape can start tasting like metal if wire coil segments become fatigued due to wear or overuse.
-Metallic flavours also arise if redundant untrimmed RTA coil “legs” are left too long.
-Other common causes of steely, metal flavours are using TC modes with Kanthal or Nichrome coils, acidic vape juices which react with coils and cause corrosion.
+Your vape can taste like metal if wire coil segments become worn due to overuse.
+Metallic flavours also arise if redundant untrimmed RTA coil “legs” are left untrimmed.
+Using TC modes with Kanthal or Nichrome coils, or acidic vape juices which corrode coils can also generate unwanted metal flavours.